 "A third grade boy told me today that your visit was 'the best day yet in the entire school year!'
 And this is from a boy who is not easily pleased....Not a book of yours is on our shelf -- they are all checked out, with waiting lists." -- Ann Haefele, Librarian, Park Road Elementary School

 "Today, I met with several classes you spoke to yesterday.
 They all talked about your 'seed' imagery, 'strong feeling' and 'throwing the stick' requirements for a good story.
 You do a fabulous presentation that stays with the kids." -- Barbara Shostal, Librarian, Hunter College Elementary School

 I do school visits in the New York City area and farther afield.
 Contact info is at the bottom of the page.
-Below, I describe five basic presentations, but really -- it's all flexible, depending on your school, its population, and what books you want your students reading before I arrive!
+Below, I describe three basic presentations, but really -- it's all flexible, depending on your school, its population, and what books you want your students reading before I arrive!

 Book sales: I recommend you partner with your local independent bookstore and arrange advance orders -- that usually works best.

 Travel: Out of town, prices include travel and lodging expenses.

 Inquiries: Speaking engagements and school visits are booked through the Penguin Random House Speaker's Bureau.
 Click the link for more info.
 Contact Christine Labov at the bureau: firstname.lastname@example.org.